quantum-tinkerer/MeanFi/docs/source/tutorial/pwave_superconductivity.md

 For competing converged solutions at the same filling and temperature, compare `result.free_energy`.
 It includes entropy through `free_energy = internal_energy - model.kT * entropy`; BdG entropy removes the Nambu doubling with a factor of one half.
-All three quantities are per unit cell, and entropy is in units of Boltzmann's constant.
+All three quantities are per cell per physical orbital, and entropy is in units of Boltzmann's constant.
 Resolve differences by tightening the integration and SCF tolerances before assigning an energy ordering.